juspay/medea-ps/SPEC.md

 meant to serve as a list; that is, a homogenously-typed collection of varying length.

-**Preconditions:** If the schema has a type specification, said type specification must contain the type specifier line ``$array``.
-Additionally, the schema must not contain a tuple specification.
+**Preconditions:** The schema must have a type specifier by which a JSON array would be considered valid.
+Additionally, the schema must not contain a tuple specification, nor have a type specifier whose schema contains a tuple specification, either directly or transitively (via its own type specifier).

 **Syntax:** A list specification MUST consist of one, or both, of the following, in any order: